 - Sunless Sea: Wisdom Prison works like this.
 They do pay you for every prisoner you drop off, but their ransom fees are exorbitant (be it in cash or valuable secrets) and escape is not much of an option either, so they make a profit nonetheless and are kept well informed by all who need to drop off dangerous prisoners, from simple mutineers and outlaws to Khanate spies and Unfinished Men.
 Those prisoners that are never ransomed off are fed to the Knot-Oracles outside, which will speak out their deepest secrets over the next few days or so, keeping the Governor running the whole thing (a top-class intriguer) even more well informed.

 - The titular "school" in Joe vs. Elan School is described as part private profit prison and part cult.
 The narrator repeatedly notes that the school requires a yearly tuition of tens of thousands of dollars for each inmate, meaning multiple souls being tortured there amounts to millions of dollars of profit for its owner and administrators.
 To that end, the school itself decides when the program ends for a student, and they are not averse to Moving the Goalposts to make a bigger profit.

 - The Simpsons:

-- The epilogue of the episode "The PTA Disbands" showcased Springfield Elementary becoming one of these in order to provide money to raise the budget.
-Which meant psychotic killers and violent robbers sharing the classroom space with innocent kids (and Bart).
-And the teachers don't care one bit.
+- The epilogue of "The PTA Disbands" showcases Springfield Elementary becoming one of these in order to provide money to raise the budget — which meant psychotic killers and violent robbers sharing the classroom space with innocent kids (and Bart).
+The teachers don't care one bit.